Year 1

 (1988-1989)

 Year 7 was the last big year for My Little Ponies.
 Many new kinds of ponies were introduced, only to be abandoned the next year, and several poses made their final US appearances.
 The last Megan and Sundance set was released.
-Seven new pony poses were carved, including the three Sweet Sister poses poses and the last four pony friend poses.
-Two older poses, the Baby Bouncy pose and the Powder pose, were re-carved for this year.
+Several new pony poses were carved, including the three Sweet Sister poses poses and the last four pony friend poses.
+Two older poses, the Baby Bouncy Pose and the Powder Pose, were altered for this year, as were all of the poses used in the Merry-Go-Round set.

 Year 8